Skip to content

 Open Source, Zero Dependencies

-The entire algorithms library is open source as @zensation/algorithms (Apache 2.0).
-12 algorithms, 179 tests, zero external dependencies.
+The foundational algorithms are open source as @zensation/algorithms (Apache 2.0).
+9 algorithms, 179+ tests, zero external dependencies.
 TypeScript-native.
+The 6 PMA components run in the production system.

 Why zero dependencies?
 Because a memory system is the foundation of your application.
 It should be stable, auditable, and free from supply chain risks.